learn-tdd-in/learntdd.in/ember/_commits.md

 We only change enough code to get to the next error message.
 Getting past the "no route" error only requires creating the route in the routes file.

-Red: Element .post-title-input not found.
+Red: Element .js-post-form-title not found.

-The next error is simple: no `.post-title-input` field is found to fill text into.
+The next error is simple: no title form field is found to fill text into.

-### Add post-form component scaffold [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/6a4f6b460b8fab94c9f1bc00e9439be358d52c3f)
+### Add post-form component scaffold [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/ember/commit/684d9ac0f060718ec5e254916ddfadf437dc61fd)

 #### app/components/post-form.js